AnuragSrivastava84/Solid-Principles/README.md

 # Solid-Principles

+The purpose of this document is to give the overview about the SOLID principles.

 In the object oriented programming the SOLID is a mnemonic acronym for the five software engineering principles to make the software designs more understandable, flexible and maintainable.

 The term SOLID means